-Sabelt believes in the principle of corporate social responsibility which, as a mature economic entity, contributes to the building of the economic and social context of reference with other public and private operators.
-Sabelt's activities are led aiming at supporting the economic, social, and employment growth of the territory and the local community.
+Sabelt believes in the principle of corporate social responsibility which, as a mature economic entity, contributes to the construction of the economic and social context of reference with other public and private operators.
+Sabelt's activities are conducted according to the logic of supporting the economic, social, and employment growth of the territory and the local community of reference.
 To this end, the company's main guidelines include:

 - consideration of companies in the territory in the identification of tier 2 suppliers.
-This choice arises from the following considerations: - the stated objective of contributing to the construction of its territorial community; - = the wealth of knowledge and skills that the Piedmont economic system offers to the automotive and manufacturing industries in general:
+This choice arises from the following considerations: - the stated objective of contributing to the construction of its territorial community; - the wealth of knowledge and skills that the Piedmont economic system offers to the automotive and manufacturing industries in general;

-proximity as a condition for building efficient supply chain connections.
+- proximity as a condition for building efficient supply chain connections.
 A strong supply chain and geographical proximity can bridge the dimensional gap of small companies in our industrial fabric.
 Approximately 35% of Sabelt supplies can be traced back to Piedmont;